-Mr. Gordon Seibel visited the Project from 9 to 10 February 2011, from 5 to 8 November 2011, from 12 to 14 November 2012, and from 18 to 22 January 2016.
+Mr. Gordon Seibel visited the Project from 9 to 10 February 2011, from 5 to 8 November 2011, from 12 to 14 November 2012, from 18 to 22 January 2016, and from 7 to 8 February 2020.
 During the site visits, Mr. Seibel inspected drill core, reviewed drill collar locations of new drilling in the field, took independent witness core samples, inspected the on-site sample preparation facility, and observed the sampling methodology and security measures from drill stem to laboratory pickup.
 The site visits also included discussions of geology and mineralisation interpretations with Ivanhoe's staff, focusing on deposit strike, dip, and faulting geometries.
-On his January 2016 visit, Mr. Seibel checked drillhole locations at Kakula, collected witness samples, and inspected drill core from the Kakula area.
+On his February 2020 visit, Mr. Seibel checked drillhole locations at Kamoa North, inspected drill core from the Bonanza Zone, and included a visit underground at Kakula to view the exposed portions of the Kakula orebody.